 - Now enter the location of the directory from Step 3 and save changes.

-After doing that, Windows Defender won’t scan TiWorker.exe and its directory and your issue should be resolved.
+After that, Windows Defender won’t scan TiWorker.exe, and its directory and your issue should be resolved.

 - Locate the Updates directory and remove it.

-There you have it, eight methods on how to fix your “Tiworker.exe”, get your CPU usage back to normal operating standards and continue playing your games without any interference from outside apps.
-Please write us below your thoughts on the matter and if this tutorial helped solve your issue.
+There you have it, no less than ten methods to fix your Tiworker.exe, get your CPU usage back to usual operating standards, and continue playing your games without interference from outside apps.